Anna Mary Howitt: Painter, writer and women's rights activist

-Howitt gave Leigh Smith valuable instruction in oil painting.
-It was also during this stay that the topics of women's rights were discussed such as women's education and married property.
-In 1855 she exhibited two other paintings.
-The first, The Sensitive Plant, in response to Shelley's poem 'The Sensitive Plant' and later called The Lady was shown at the same venue, the National exhibition of the Portland Gallery (previously known as the Free Exhibition).
 Her second painting The Castaway, exhibited at the Royal Academy, pictured a homeless flower girl with a basket of unsold roses and a sheaf of despised lilies.
 The Castaway was hung above the line so she drew less critical attention than other artists.
 In 1855 she formed a Married Women's Property Committee (MWPC) with her mother Mary Howitt, Barbara Leigh Smith, Eliza Fox, Bessie Rayner Parkes and several other professional women artists to collect signatures for a petition to support a Married Women's Property Bill that was presented in parliament in March 1856.
 Through a chain of letters, sent all over the country, over 26.000 signatures were gathered.
-According to Amice Lee, the great-niece of Mary Howitt 'collected hundreds of signatures which 'Octavia Hill, a girl of eighteen, coming over the fields with her band of ragged-school children, helped her to paste together'.
+According to Amice Lee, the great-niece of Mary Howitt "collected hundreds of signatures which 'Octavia Hill, a girl of eighteen, coming over the fields with her band of ragged-school children, helped her to paste together."